astec-adrian/maprow/README.md

 `npm install -g @angular/cli`
 	- Once all packages have been added, verify the installed version: `ng version`

-- Creating **Angular** project:
-	- To create new project type: `ng new project-name`.
-	- Access your project’s root folder from the **Windows Command Prompt** and enter the following command: `ng serve` The system will generate the environment for your **Angular** application.
-	- Use your web browser to access the **Angular** local development server: http://localhost:4200/.
-- Adding **Leaflet** library:
-	- Access the **Windows Command Prompt**, go to project's root folder and enter the following command: `npm install leaflet`.

 ## Linux

 ### Java: